 FEC Advisory Opinion Number 2005-4: On behalf of Rep. John Boehner and Friends of John Boehner.

 - FEC specified procedures for transferring to a charity court-ordered restitution payments owed to a campaign committee.

 FEC Advisory Opinion Number 2005-17: On behalf of the American Crystal Sugar Company and the Red River Valley Sugarbeet Growers Association, Inc.

-- FEC recognized that association and its PAC are qualified to solicit contributions from specified individuals associated with corporate members of the association.
+- FEC recognized that the association and its PAC are qualified to solicit contributions from specified individuals associated with corporate members of the association.

-- FEC particularized the rules under which a foreign-national fiancée of a Representative may participate as a non-compensated volunteer in affiliated campaign committees.
+- FEC particularized the rules under which a foreign-national fiancée of a representative may participate as a non-compensated volunteer in affiliated campaign committees.

-FEC Advisory Opinion Number 2003-3: On behalf of State Senator Bill Boling, State Delegate Bill Janis, Chesterfield County School Board Member Beth Davis, and Eric Cantor, a member of the U.S. House of Representatives.
+FEC Advisory Opinion Number 2003-3: On behalf of State Sen. Bill Boling, State Delegate Bill Janis, Chesterfield County School Board Member Beth Davis, and Eric Cantor, a member of the U.S. House of Representatives.